jkenlooper/puzzle-massive/README.md

 More documentation is available within the docs directory.

+* [Quick start guide](docs/quickstart.md) for quickly getting started by using a pre-built local development virtual machine.
 * [Local development guide](docs/development.md) for getting a local version running on your own machine.
+This is an alternative and more advanced guide to the quick start guide.
 * [Deployment guide](docs/deployment.md) for deploying to a live server.
 This covers both in-place deployments and blue-green deployments.